leovoel/BeautifulDiscord/README.md

 ## Usage

-Just invoke the script when installed.
-If you don't pass the `--css` flag, the stylesheet will be placed wherever the Discord app resources are found, which is not a very convenient location.
+Just invoke the program when installed.
+If you don't pass the `--css` flag, the stylesheet will be placed wherever the program is located.

 **NOTE:** Discord has to be running for this to work in first place.
-The script works by scanning the active processes and looking for the Discord ones.
+The program works by scanning the active processes and looking for the Discord ones.

 (yes, this also means you can fool the program into trying to apply this to some random program named Discord)

 ```
-$ beautifuldiscord --css C:\mystuff\myown.css
+$ beautiful_discord --css C:\mystuff\myown.css
 0: Found DiscordPTB.exe
 1: Found DiscordCanary.exe
 Discord executable to use (number): 1